TrDA-hab/Projects/Stepper motor/README.md

  - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):
     `SetOption80 1`    // Enable shutters support.
     `ShutterMode 4`    // Enable "Shutter mode 4".
-    `ShutterRelay1 1`  // for relay Relay1 and Relay2
+    `ShutterRelay1 1`  // for relay Relay1 and Relay2.
-    `ShutterRelay2 3`  // for relay Relay3 and Relay4
+    `ShutterRelay2 3`  // for relay Relay3 and Relay4.
-    `Restart 1`   // Restart Tasmota
+    `Restart 1`   // Restart Tasmota.
   -  Run commands in the console to configure the motor operation (you must first configure the GPIO!):
     `ShutterFrequency 2000`    // This is a global variable for all steppers (default = 1000ppm).
     `ShutterMotorDelay1 1.5`   // Shutter#1 acceleration/deceleration speed for stepper motor(default = 0 seconds).